-China reports fifth H7N9 bird flu death (Update 2)April 4th, 2013 in Diseases, Conditions, Syndromes /
+China reports fifth H7N9 bird flu death (Update 2)April 4, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A new strain of bird flu has claimed two more lives in China's business capital of Shanghai, taking the total number of human deaths attributed to the H7N9 virus to five, state media said Thursday.

 Four of the deaths have occurred in the commercial hub, while the other was reported in the neighbouring province of Zhejiang on Wednesday.